 Forward Sioux Falls has a long legacy of augmenting programs to lift up our area’s economy.
-Since 1987, we’ve raised $52 million for game-changing initiatives in the region like Foundation park, the Strategic Workforce Action Agenda and the USD Discovery District.
+Since 1987, we’ve raised over $68 million in support of game-changing initiatives in the region like Foundation park, Sioux Empire Housing Partnership, USD Discovery District, Startup Sioux Falls and the Strategic Workforce Action Agenda.
 But that’s just the beginning.

 This campaign initiative includes adding programs like a Housing Fund to address accessible housing needs, promoting the Young Professionals Network and working with K-12 and post-secondary institutions to actively draft and retain talent in our area.
 It also includes Career Connections for high school career exploration, the Sioux Falls Development Foundation’s WIN Summit and advancing Sioux Falls THRIVE to help provide a collective impact to at-risk kids.Learn More